Nuveen Intermediate Duration Municipal Term Fund (NID)'s Financial Results Comparing With Nuveen Short Duration Credit Opportunities Fund (NYSE:JSD) | New Business Observer

 |7.19%

-For the past year Nuveen Intermediate Duration Municipal Term Fund has stronger performance than Nuveen Short Duration Credit Opportunities Fund
+For the past year Nuveen Intermediate Duration Municipal Term Fund was more bullish than Nuveen Short Duration Credit Opportunities Fund.

 Receive News & Ratings Via Email - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings with our FREE daily email newsletter.